sagemath/sagewiki_to_gh-2022-10-10/days104.md

  * Improve documentation and tutorials
  * Implement new functionality
    * Potentially Good and Critically Good Reduction
+   * Normal forms for maps
+   * Reduced form for morphisms in dimension greater than 1
+   * critical point for endomorphisms of subvarieties
  * Database of dynamical systems
    * Improve the search interface
    * Add new data